-The Kootenay Boundary District has an extensive history of exploration and mine production that dates back to the late 1800s.
-New mapping with compilation of geological, geophysical, geochemical and now geochronological data will provide a framework for evaluating potential mineral targets in a district that has seen renewed exploration interest in recent years.
+BC’s South Central Region has an extensive history of mineral exploration and mine production dating back to the late 1800s.
+Updated geology maps with new geochronological data provide a framework for evaluating potential mineral targets.

-- Investigate high level intrusions (smaller, younger intrusions into the dominant local rock type) that are more favourable for hosting mineralization;
+- investigated high level intrusions (smaller, younger intrusions into the dominant local rock type);

-- Map areas of the Eocene Marron Formation in the Rock Creek graben, to recognize and trace favourable stratigraphic horizons that commonly host epithermal gold mineralization;
+- mapped areas of the Rock Creek graben, to recognize and trace favourable stratigraphic horizons;

-- Update six previously published 1:50,000 maps with new age dates and resolve inconsistencies along map boundaries, establish common colours and symbols, and correlate and standardize local formation names.
+- updated six previously published 1:50,000 maps with new age dates and resolved inconsistencies along map boundaries, established common colours and symbols, and correlated and standardized local formation names.

-The survey area is in south-central British Columbia, between Greenwood to the west and Trail to the east.
+The survey area is in BC’s South Central Region, between Greenwood to the west and Trail to the east.
 The Canada-US border runs along the southern boundary of the project area.

-The nearby towns of Beaverdell, Rock Creek, Greenwood, Carmi, Boundary, Midway and Grand Forks in the Kootenay Boundary Regional District were founded by mining and have an extensive history of exploration and gold production.
-Several gold and silver (plus copper, lead and zinc) deposits have been mined in the area since gold was first discovered in 1884.
-More than 25 past producers are recorded in the Greenwood mining camp.
-This includes the Phoenix mine, a world-class open pit copper-gold skarn deposit, several smaller mines, and over 100 recorded mineral occurrences.
+The nearby communities towns of Beaverdell, Boundary, Carmi, Grand Forks, Greenwood, Midway and Rock Creek in the Kootenay Boundary Regional District were founded on mining and have an extensive history of exploration and production.
+Several in the area have been mined since gold was first discovered in 1884.
+For example, more than 25 past producers are recorded in the Greenwood mining camp.
+This includes the past producing Phoenix mine and several smaller mines, with over 100 recorded mineral occurrences recorded.

 Field observations and sample collection allowed for age dating and petrographic analyses on select samples.
 All age dating was conducted at the University of British Columbia.